wh1ter0se/PowerUp-2018/README.md

 # PowerUp-2018
-The FRC 2017 programming repository for team 3695
+The FRC 2018 programming repository for team 3695, Foximus Prime

 ### Goals
  - [ ] A Pretty Darn Cool Robot